Last updated: 04/1/2019

 Heroin abuse affects nearly all parts of the body and can cause extreme detriment to its structure, health, and abilities over time.
-According to CESAR, heroin is “a highly addictive… heavily abused and extremely potent opiate” which means that its effects are very strong.
+Heroin is “a highly addictive… heavily abused and extremely potent opiate” which means that its effects are very strong.
 With both acute and chronic use, heroin harms your body in many ways.

 Heroin and the Brain